fatherakis/fatherakis/README.md

 <details><summary>About this interaction</summary>

-  This interactive markdown implementation was inspired from github.com/HFO4 's work on a gameboy simulator in markdown.
+  This interactive markdown implementation was inspired from [HFO4](https://www.github.com/HFO4)'s work on a gameboy simulator in markdown.
 </details>